Armin1723/bookstore/README.md

 ## Introduction

-Bookstore is a book management app bootstrapped on NextJs frontend and django-rest backend that allows for CRUD opeations on books using an interative USer Interface.
+Bookstore is a book management app bootstrapped on NextJs frontend and django-rest backend that allows for CRUD opeations on books using an interative User Interface.
 It leverages various other technologies like tailwindCSS for styling , react-hook-form for form validation, react-toastify for success and error messages, redux for global state management and drf-yasg, swagger for API documentation.
 A user can add, create, update, delete or view books in this app.

 ## State Management